Will AI Replace Image Optimization Tools?

 Smart Compression Decisions

-Some AI models can analyze visual importance and selectively preserve detail in key areas while compressing the rest.
-This is promising—but not always predictable.
+Some AI models can analyse visual importance and selectively preserve detail in key areas while compressing the rest.
+This is promising — but not always predictable.

 Where AI Still Falls Short